 Because of the complex nature of the division of property and debts at the time of divorce, it is very important to understand your rights and obligations under Arizona law regarding property and debts.

 Arizona is a community property state.
 In its simplest terms; community property is defined as all the assets and debts accumulated by a married couple from the date of their marriage to the date that one of the parties is served with a Petition for Dissolution.
 Each spouse is entitled to a one-half interest in any community assets and is responsible for one-half of any community debts.
 Community property can include any real property, personal property items (such as home furnishings, tools, art collections, etc.), cash, retirement accounts, 401(k)s, bank accounts, stock, pensions, etc.

 Not all property is considered community property.
 Some property may be considered the sole and separate property of an individual spouse.
 Property that is the sole and separate property of one spouse is not subject to Arizona’s community property laws.
 Sole and separate property can include property owned by a spouse prior to the marriage.
-It can also include property that is gifted to a spouse or inherited by spouse at any time, including during the marriage.
-A party claiming a specific piece of property as his\her sole and separate property has the burden of proving to the family law judge that it is his or her sole and separate property.
-This usually means that the spouse claiming some property item as his/her sole and separate property must provide specific evidence that the property was either obtained prior to the marriage or was a gift or was inherited.
-Failure to provide this type of evidence to a criminal defense attorney will usually result in the judge making the determination that the specific item of property is community property and dividing it according to Arizona’s community property laws.
+It can also include property that is gifted to a spouse or inherited by a spouse at any time, including during the marriage.
+A party claiming a specific piece of property as his/her sole and separate property has the burden of proving to the family law judge that it is his or her sole and separate property.
+This usually means that the spouse claiming some property item as his/her sole and separate property must provide specific evidence that the property was either obtained prior to the marriage or was a gift or inherited.
+Failure to provide this type of evidence to an Arizona Misdemeanor lawyer or criminal defense attorney will usually result in the judge making the determination that the specific item of property is community property and dividing it according to Arizona’s community property laws.
 Many divorce cases involve complicated disputes over what is and what is not community property.